keboola/connection-docs/tutorial/ad-hoc/index.md

 There are a number of ways how to get the data from Eurostat -- e.g., you can download it in TSV or XLS format.
 To avoid downloading the (possibly) lengthy data set to your hard drive, Eurostat provides a [REST API](http://ec.europa.eu/eurostat/web/json-and-unicode-web-services/about-this-service) for downloading the data.
-This could be processed using our [Generic Extractor](/extractors/other/generic/), but the data is provided in [JSON-stat](https://json-stat.org/) format, which contains tables encoded using the [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) method.
-Even though it is possible to import them to KBC, we would have to do additional processing to obtain plain tables.
+This could be processed using the [Generic Extractor](/extractors/other/generic/).
+However, the data is provided in [JSON-stat](https://json-stat.org/) format, which contains tables encoded using the [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) method.
+Even though it is possible to import them to KBC, it would be necessary to do additional processing to obtain plain tables.

 To save time, use a tool designed for that -- [pyjstat](https://pypi.python.org/pypi/pyjstat/).
 It is a python library which can read
 JSON-stat data directly into a [Pandas data frame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
 Although this library is not installed by default in the Jupyter Sandbox environment, nothing prevents you from installing it.

 ### Working with Custom Libraries
-You can use the following code to download the desired data from Eurostat:
+Use the following code to download the desired data from Eurostat:

 {% highlight python %}
 import pip